ehudb9/Users_Caching_in_the_cloud/README.md

 `<'ELB public DNS name'>/get?str_key=<your_key_value>`

 7. In order to add instance\s restart `load_balancer.py` and give the new number of wanted instances:
-* if you have 3 instance and you want to add 1 you need to write 4
+* if you have 3 instance and you want to add 1 you need to write 4 <br>
 8. In order to remove instance\s restart `load_balancer.py` and give the new number of wanted instances:
 * if you have 3 instance and you want to remove 1 you need to write 2